-has the same understanding of such a mission.
-As we have experienced after the German unification, the motives and reasons of those who "go east" are different: some do it simply because of money; others are eager to experience something new or want to help to establish new democratic structures in their host countries.
-But even some of those, who went to Kosovo with very best intentions, got frustrated in experiencing the laziness and bureaucracy of UN, OSCE and the other international organisations.
-Some complain about lack of support from their home institutions, resulting in problems coming back and re-integrating themselves in a meanwhile changed professional environment, with changed positions and expectations, usually without having considered the expectations of those who are "far away" from home (Hett 2006, Kühne 2008).
-Others realize that being part of an international mission opens new professional and personal horizons and possibilities: Usually they are working on a higher rank-level than at home, and the freedom to decide and to structure one's owns work is higher - at least in some positions.
-After somebody has "networked" some time within the international community he will find ways and means to arrange himself.
-Some of those get addicted to the strange and always challenging environment and the situation, which is so different from the fixed and settled environment at home.
-They are eagerly looking forward their next mission once they are back home, and if their superiors or the ministry do not support their intentions for a new mission or their application for getting a leave without being paid to work directly for OSCE or UN and not being seconded, they sometimes quit their jobs at home and start a new career as international police officers or consultants.
+While the police officers work and operate differently from soldiers, in part they share their feelings.
+Whether this is a result of frequent frustrations with the international organization and leadership or attitudes bred at home still requires analysis.
+Not every police officer is prepared properly for such a mission.
+In Germany, it took a couple of years and some bad experiences before officers were given professional briefings before deployment and de-briefings afterwards.
+My experience with international police officers in Bosnia and in Kosovo over the last few years shows that not everybody has the same understanding of such a mission.
+As with the post-unification of Germany, the motives and reasons of those who "go east" are different: some do it simply for the money; others are eager to experience something new, or want to help establish new democratic structures in their host countries.
+But even some of those who went to Kosovo with very best intentions, got frustrated by the laziness and bureaucracy of the UN, OSCE and the other international organisations.
+Some complain about lack of support from their domestic institutions, resulting in problems coming home and when re-integrating into a professional environment that has in the interim changed - changed positions and expectations - usually without having considered the expectations of those who were far from home (Hett, 2006; Kühne, 2008).
+Others realize that being part of an international mission opens up new professional and personal horizons and possibilities.
+The latter are usually officers operating on a higher rank than they would be at home, and have greater freedom to decide on and to structure their own work - at least in some positions.
+Police officials who have 'networked' for some time within the international community will find ways and means of arranging things to suit themselves.
+Some become addicted to the strange and ever challenging environment and situation, which is so different from the fixed and settled environment at home.
+Once back home, they eagerly look forward to their next mission, and if their superiors or the ministry do not support their intentions, or their application for unpaid leave so that they can work directly for the OSCE or the UN without being seconded, they sometimes quit their domestic job and start a new career as an international police officer or consultant.